Article

 In conclusion

 The approaches to margin management have come a long way since the GFC.
 The challenge for leaders is to access what we now know about how to deal with difficulties as an opportunity for deeper changes which enhance longer term resilience.
 In this brief paper we have outlined one path to doing so, however, there are others.
-For more perspectives on your challenge and opportunity please feel free to contact us or see related resources below.
+For more perspectives on your challenge and opportunity please feel free to contact us.

 Roger Perry – CEO Bevington Group